TCL C7L Review

 Review TCL C7L Blur and motion smoothness

-TCL C7L features a native 4K panel with a refresh rate of 144 Hz, which can even ramp up to 288 Hz at lower resolutions when using a PC.
-These are, of course, very high values and commendable on paper, but in everyday life, it's worth remembering that nearly all dynamic content you display on this television will still be running around a maximum of 120 Hz.
-To harness this dynamics, we find a motion smoothing system in the TV's menu called “Motion Clarity.”
-It offers several predefined modes, including a user mode, which we definitely recommend setting manually using our tried-and-true guides on our YouTube channel.
-There we have two key sliders at our disposal.
-The first one, “Blur Reduction,” is responsible for reducing blurring and improving sharpness in dynamic 60fps materials, such as sports broadcasts.
-The second slider, “Flicker Reduction,” allows for the addition of artificial frames in movies and series recorded at cinematic 24 or 30 frames per second.
-This, of course, completely eliminates the irritating stutter effect during camera movement shots.
+The TCL C7L uses a native 4K panel with a 144 Hz refresh rate, which, at lower resolutions when using a PC, can even reach up to 288 Hz.
+Those are obviously very high numbers and look impressive on paper, but in everyday use it's worth remembering that almost all dynamic content you play on this TV will still run at around a maximum of 120 Hz.
+To tame that motion, the TV's menu includes a motion smoothing system called "Motion Clarity."
+It offers several predefined modes, including a user mode that we strongly recommend setting manually using our tried-and-true guides on our YouTube channel.
+There are two key sliders available there.
+The first, "Blur Reduction," reduces smearing and improves sharpness in dynamic 60-fps material, such as sports broadcasts.
+The second slider, "Flicker Reduction," lets you add artificial frames to movies and TV series shot at cinematic 24 or 30 fps.
+This, of course, allows you to completely eliminate the annoying image judder during camera motion.

 Blur (native resolution, maximum refresh rate):